The Murder of Corona Jane Doe, December 1981

 Sketch of Jane Doe.
 Photo from NamUs.

 On Friday, December 18, 1981, the nude, decomposing body of a white female was found in a shallow grave in a rural area near the McKinley offramp of the State Road 91 freeway in the city of Corona, Riverside County, CA. Jane Doe had been deceased for about one month, and it is believed that she may have died elsewhere.
-While her COD has not been reported, her case is being handled as a homicide.
+While her COD has not been reported, her case is being handled as a homicide by the Corona Police Department and the Riverside County Sheriff's Office (RCSO)'s Coroner Bureau.
 While NamUs states that her remains were not recognizable due to decomposition, a reconstruction of her is available.

 Jane Doe was found wrapped in a gold-colored bedspread/blanket.
 There were no shoes, clothing, or jewelry found on or near Jane Doe other than the bedspread that she was wrapped in.

-Jane Doe was a 17-21 year old white female who was 5'8 tall and estimated to have weighed 133 lbs.
-She had blonde hair with red tints that she wore above her shoulders, about either 4"-6" or 4"-8" in length.
+Jane Doe was a 17 to 21 year old white female who was 5'8 tall and estimated to have weighed 133 lbs.
+She had blonde hair with red tints that she wore above her shoulders, approximately four to either six or eight inches in length.
 Her eye color is unknown.
 Both of her ears were pierced.

 Convicted serial killer Henry Lee Lucas has taken credit for Jane Doe's death; he stated that he picked her up at a bus stop in Riverside and took her to Corona, where he strangled and buried her.
 However, Lucas is known for having made many false confessions while in prison, and gave as many as 3,000 statements now presumed to be untruthful.